Rizwanye/blog/_posts/2023-12-22-industrial-revolution.markdown

 5. **Smart Factories:** The use of cyber-physical systems in the manufacturing process, creating highly flexible and efficient production systems.

-Given this information, the question remains.
-Will you accept or oppose the new industry 4.0 and beyond?
+I believe we are at that stage now, or at the beginning of it and I have a very strong conviction that the new industry 4.0 will happen in our lifetimes.